obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 and optional analysis, velocity-profile, and quality-index sidecar tables.
 The default delimiter is ``;``.

-The owner table describes the data owner and contact person.
+The **owner** table describes the data owner and contact person.
 The minimum required columns are:

 .. code-block:: text

     owner_codename;owner_fullname;person_firstname;person_lastname;person_mbox

-The site-description table has one row per site.
+The **site-description** table has **one row per site**.
 The minimum required columns
 are:

 .. code-block:: text

     siteID;siteDescriptionID;latitude;longitude

-Common optional columns include station association and site indicators:
+Common optional columns include station association, site indicators and the resource ids of the preferred analysis and velocity profile:

 .. code-block:: text